Efraín López Neris: Entertainment career

+On October 19, 1995, a revival of Esto no tiene nombre was aired under the name Esto sigue sin nombre.
+On February 3, 1997, he participated in Los 75 años de don Tommy, a special dedicated to Muñiz's career.
+During the late 1900s and 2000s, López portrayed a dimwitted security guard named "Vázquez", with a penchant for food, Spanglish and politics, who is also a strong -and rather inept- supporter of the New Progressive Party of Puerto Rico (PNP).
+López played this character on some of Sunshine Logroño's comedic productions.
 López also had a popular radio program in his native city of Caguas, 'El Show de López Neris'.
 A comedic character from this era was Mister Ñemerson.
 He staged a fake hijack in one of his programs, which led to a police intervention, dozens of phone calls of concerned listeners to the radio station, protests by some of these when they learned that the hijack attempt was a hoax, and perhaps led to the cancellation of the program soon after.

 As a film actor, López Neris has been cast in films such as Wedding Ring (CBS), Los que nunca amaron (Mexico), Mientras Puerto Rico duerme, La vida de Rafael Hernandez, Muchacha, Mas alla del Capitolio, Harbor Lights (Columbia Pictures), Up the Sandbox with Barbra Streisand, and more recently in Angelito mio.